kiquetal/for-csi-aws/stepsForRezising.md

 	format the new partition

 	mount to a directory mount /dev/xvdg2 /mnt/myroot/root

+	you can now copy from another volume to /mnt/mroot/root/

+        rsync -av /mnt/amiroot/home/    /mnt/myroot/home/
+	rsync -av --exclude=home /mnt/amiroot/   /mnt/myroot/root/

-        To install grub2-install you must be inside the root with access to boot
+        To install grub2-install you must be inside the root(/mnt/myroot/root) with access to boot

 	mount --bind /dev dev